kamkor/blog/_posts/2015-10-5-Covariance-And-Contravariance-In-Scala.md

 val softDrink: SoftDrink = box.retrieve
 {% endhighlight %}

-If the user would like to use covariant subtyping with class `Box` then he would have to add variance himself.
-However, this will cause method `put` to be no longer usable because compiler will not be able to figure out the correct type for the argument of `put` method.
+If the user would like to use covariant subtyping with class `Box` then he would have to add variance annotations himself.
+However, this would have caused method `put` to be no longer usable because compiler would not be able to figure out the correct type of the argument of `put` method.

 {% highlight scala %}
 val softDrinkBox: Box[_ <: SoftDrink] = new Box()